Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 Example:

-When a case is published in different books, the citations to more than one book may be included.
+When the same case is published in different books, you may cite more than one edition of the same case.
 For example, parallel citations for Brown v.
 Board of Education include the following:

 347 U.S. 483, 74 S. Ct.
 686, 98 L. Ed.
 873

-In this example, the case you will find at page 483 of volume 347 of United States Reports will be the same as that found on page 686 of volume 74 of the Supreme Court Reporter (published by West), and the exact same as that found on page 873 of volume 98 of Lawyers’ Edition (published by Lexis).
+In this example, the case you will find at page 483 of volume 347 of United States Reports will be the same as that found on page 686 of volume 74 of the Supreme Court Reporter (published by Westlaw), and the exact same as that found on page 873 of volume 98 of Lawyers’ Edition (published by LexisNexis).

 Other information found in the case can include the following: